publicissapient-france/xebay/readme.md

  - rename BidOfferToSell => ItemOffer, BidDemand => BidOffer and BidOffer to OfferResponse (or any better idea because I think names are not relevant) ?
  - add "owner" and "bidder" related information in OfferResponse
  - add gravatar url for leader board resource
- - maybe amounts should be integers, doubles are causing 0.0000000...001 issues
  - engine : it seems that every item is resolved even though no user has bid on it => must check bidEngineListener calls (see browser logs)
  - web : provide a user page to update informations (name, avatar, etc.)
  - web : as a visitor, I should see graph of values of each items
  - web : as a user i should see my collection changes as I acquire items (needs a browser refresh at the moment)
  - publish news with "active rules"
- - convert to BigDecimal
- ...
  - maybe publish an API to list available plugins with status ... maybe
  - game : how much items / how much "value"